Ann Sothern: Film and radio

-In 1943 she appeared in a seventh Maisie film Swing Shift Maisie followed by a role in the war drama Cry 'Havoc'.
-The following year Sothern starred in the eighth Maisie film Maisie Goes to Reno before taking time off to have her first child.
+In 1943, she appeared in a seventh Maisie film Swing Shift Maisie followed by a role in the war drama Cry 'Havoc'.
+The following year Sothern starred in the eighth Maisie film, Maisie Goes to Reno, before taking time off to have her first child.
 She returned to the screen in 1946 in Up Goes Maisie, followed by the final Maisie film Undercover Maisie.
 Sothern appeared in two musical films in 1948, April Showers opposite Jack Carson and Words and Music starring an all-star cast of MGM actors, singers and dancers.
-In 1949 she appeared in the Academy Award-winning film A Letter to Three Wives for 20th Century Fox.
+In 1949, she appeared in the Academy Award-winning film A Letter to Three Wives for 20th Century Fox.
 Sothern received excellent reviews for her performance but the acclaim failed to stimulate her career, which had begun to wane in the late 1940s.
-In 1949 Sothern contracted hepatitis, which she would battle for the next three years.
-After Sothern became ill MGM canceled her contract.
+In 1949, Sothern contracted hepatitis, which she would battle for the next three years.
+After Sothern became ill, MGM canceled her contract.

 Television

-By the early 1950s Sothern was appearing only in supporting roles, in such films as crime drama The Blue Gardenia (1953).
+By the early 1950s, Sothern was appearing only in supporting roles, in such films as the film noir crime drama The Blue Gardenia (1953).
 In need of money due to her mounting medical bills she turned to television.
-In 1953 she was cast as the lead in the series Private Secretary.
+In 1953, she was cast as the lead in the series Private Secretary.
 Sothern portrayed Susan Camille "Susie" MacNamara, a secretary working for New York City talent agent Peter Sands (Don Porter).
 The series aired on CBS on alternate weeks with The Jack Benny Program.
-Private Secretary was a hit with audiences, routinely placing in the top 10, and Sothern was nominated for a Primetime Emmy Award for her role on the series four times.
-In 1957 Private Secretary was renewed for a fifth season, but Sothern left the series after she had what she later described as a "violent fight" with producer Jack Chertok over profits from the series.
+Private Secretary was a hit with audiences, routinely placing in the top 10, and Sothern was nominated for a Primetime Emmy Award for her role on the series three times.
+In 1957, Private Secretary was renewed for a fifth season, but Sothern left the series after she had what she later described as a "violent fight" with producer Jack Chertok over profits from the series.
 Sothern owned 42% of the show and later sued Chertok for $93,000 in back profits from the series.

 She returned to television the following year in The Ann Sothern Show.
 Sothern starred as Kathleen "Katy" O'Connor, the assistant manager at the fictitious Bartley House Hotel.
 The series originally co-starred Ernest Truex as Katy's timid boss Jason Macauley, who was routinely outshone by Katy, and bullied by his domineering wife Flora (Reta Shaw).
 Ratings for the series were weak, and after 23 episodes the show was retooled.
 Sothern's co-star from Private Secretary, Don Porter, signed on as Katy's boss James Devery.
 The addition of Porter added romantic tension to the series and helped to improve ratings.
 In 1959, the series won a Golden Globe Award for Best Television Series – Musical or Comedy.
-During the series' second season Jesse White, who also starred in Private Secretary, joined the cast.
+During the series' second season, Jesse White, who also starred in Private Secretary, joined the cast.
 Ratings for the series remained solid until CBS moved The Ann Sothern Show to Thursdays for its third season.
 Scheduled opposite the ABC series The Untouchables, ratings dropped substantially and The Ann Sothern Show was canceled in 1961.